 Teams at our Lafayette and Sagamore plants in Indiana, USA have played a major part in transforming the way we manage our waste.
-Working with local agribusiness Bio Town Ag, they've ensured that the key waste streams used.
-Our partnership benefits us both as they use what we cannot use to make compost for local farms and gardens, to provide nutrition and electricity for the local grid.
+Working with local agribusiness Bio Town Ag, they've used.
+Our partnership benefits us both as they use what we cannot use to make compost for local farms and gardens, to provide nutrition and bedding for its livestock, and as renewable energy sources for its anaerobic digester that generates electricity for the local grid.